-- What about your cosmetic surgery and the risks of different water bacteria in relation to your safety and healing time?
+- What about your cosmetic surgery and the risks of different water bacteria in relation to your well-being, patient safety and healing time?

 - Do you think throwing up just after surgery is good for your healing – or your tummy tuck scars?

 - Don’t risk a skin infection that could worsen your scars or – worse yet – lead to some very dangerous health scenarios.